NestJS vs Fastify 2026: Opinionated vs Minimal Backend

 Choose Fastify when:

-- Building a high-throughput microservice or API proxy
+- Building a high-throughput microservice, API proxy, or edge function

 - Team is small and can define its own conventions